linnnus/blog/posts/minecraft-microphone-permissions.md

 that the schema I found has a few more columns than the one in the article.
 I assume these have been added in later MacOS updates.
-When constructing my `INSERT` query, I just left the values as `NULL` and `'UNUSED'` because that what similar rows in the table seemed to be doing.
+When constructing my `INSERT` query, I just left the values as `NULL` and `'UNUSED'` because that's what similar rows in the table seemed to be doing.

-And that's pretty much it!
+Now I just needed to make the changes to the database take effect.
 I didn't know if/how I needed to restart TCC, so I just rebooted my computer.

 Afterwards I confirmed
 that Minecraft was now showing up under the microphone permission in settings.
+Yay, we did it!

 [svc]: https://modrinth.com/plugin/simple-voice-chat
 [svc-wiki]: https://modrepo.de/minecraft/voicechat/wiki/macos